simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 * **Flexibility**: Software RAID can be implemented on any computer system that supports the necessary software.
 This makes it a cost-effective option for small businesses or individuals who may not have access to specialized RAID hardware.
 * **Ease of Setup**: Setting up a software RAID array is relatively straightforward and can be done using the operating system's built-in tools or third-party software.
-* **Compatibility**: Software RAID is compatible with a wide range of operating systems, including Windows, macOS, and Linux.
+* **Compatibility**: Software RAID is compatible with many operating systems, including Windows, macOS, and Linux.

 However, there are some considerations to keep in mind when using software RAID: